Unicron

 Unicron is a fictional villain from the Transformers media franchise.
-Designed by Floro Dery, he was introduced in the 1986 animated film The Transformers: The Movie and has since reappeared in Transformers: Armada, Transformers: Energon, Transformers: Cybertron, Transformers: Prime, Transformers: The Last Knight and Atari's 2004 Transformers video game.
-Unicron is a prodigiously large robot whose scale reaches planetary proportions, and he is also able to transform into a giant planet.
+Designed by Floro Dery, he was introduced in the 1986 animated film The Transformers: The Movie and has since reappeared in Transformers: Armada, Transformers: Energon, Transformers: Cybertron, Transformers: Prime, Transformers Prime Beast Hunters: Predacons Rising, Transformers: The Last Knight, Transformers: Rise of the Beasts, and Atari's 2004 Transformers video game.
+Unicron is a prodigiously large robot whose scale reaches planetary proportions; he is also able to transform into a giant planet.
 Unicron's origin has expanded over the years from simply being a large robot to being a god of chaos who devours realities.
 He often employs the help of Decepticons in his work, and in some stories is considered part of the origin of the Decepticon forces.

 Fictional character biography

 According to the Transformers lore, before the dawn of time, Order and Chaos exist within an extra-dimensional entity known as The One.
 To explore the fledgling universe, he creates the astral being known as Unicron, and then subdivides him, creating his twin, Primus.